 Workers’ comp provides insurance coverage for lost wages, medical expenses and more if you or an employee gets injured at work.
 The workers’ compensation system ensures workers are taken care of if they’re hurt on the job while also protecting business owners from significant financial losses after an accident.

 According to the National Security Council, the average cost for a workers’ comp claim is $42,008.
 Cost-wise, buying workers’ comp coverage and not having to pay out of pocket is a much better deal for your business.

 Professional liability insurance

-Professional liability insurance is the right coverage if you offer a service to clients.
+Professional liability insurance is the right coverage if you offer professional service to clients.
 Sometimes, due to malpractice, errors, or negligence, those clients or others may suffer harm.
-Your insurance provides you a safety net in these circumstances.
-Without the safety net, you are on your own to defend a lawsuit and to pay out any settlements or judgments.
+Without the safety net insurance provides, you are on your own to defend a lawsuit and to pay out any settlements or judgments.

 Commercial property insurance

-Does a business have to have insurance?
-The answer is not always, but it makes good sense.
-In addition to providing you with peace of mind, it sends a message to your customers and financial partners.
-It shows you care about the quality of your products and the safety of your employees.
-For contractors, it means demonstrating you are a reliable choice with whom others should want to do business.
+Besides providing you with peace of mind, it conveys to your customers and financial partners that you're a reliable choice by being prepared.
+It shows that you care about the quality of your products and services and the safety of your employees.

 NEXT Insurance protects small business owners